Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Recent Performances

-- In last week's matchup with the Steelers, Peoples-Jones caught three passes for 76 yards (25.3 yards per reception) while being targeted five times.
+- In last week's game against the Steelers, Peoples-Jones was targeted five times and recorded three catches for 76 yards (25.3 yards per catch).

-- Peoples-Jones has caught eight passes (on 19 targets) for 129 yards (43.0 per game) in his last three games.
+- Over his last three games, Peoples-Jones has 129 receiving yards on eight receptions (19 targets), averaging 43.0 yards per game.

 Peoples-Jones' Cleveland Teammates